 The rules and principles of law as they relate to the basic ideas of philosophy.
+(Not offered 1960-1961.)

 Legal Profession.
 First semester; lectures two hours; two credits.
 Mr. Curtis.

 A study of the privileges and duties of the lawyer and of the legal profession as an institution.